Saturday, June 30, 2012

 This certainly is a very challenging ride; we're half done.
 We'll head back to Fairbanks tomorrow morning, after the "Arctic Ocean Tour".
 Just 492 miles to go.
 We'll do it in two days - as before.

-Yesterday, we made it as far as Coldfoot camp - the halfway point to Prudhoe Bay.
+Yesterday, we made it as far as Coldfoot camp - the halfway point from Fairbanks, to Prudhoe Bay.
 It serves as a work camp for the Dalton Road construction workers in summer - with buffet style restaurant, fuel and lodging.
 In the winter, it is only a fuel stop.
 Coldfoot, initially was part of the surrounding "gold mining" community at the turn of the 20th century.

 Dirty "Bessy the 3rd"